Ingredients and nutrition information is provided in line with the EU’s legal definition for each category of spirit drink.

 While some spirits are essentially a distillate of their raw materials (whisky, wine spirit, fruit spirit, etc), others are more complex and can contain sugar and flavours, can be macerated, etc. The consequence is that the energy content of some spirits derives almost entirely from the alcohol: there are 7 calories in one gram of alcohol, with the number of grams in a spirit depending on its alcoholic strength.
 For others, notably the various liqueurs, calories from sugar are also significant: there are an additional 12 calories per serving of ‘standard’ liqueurs.

 Most of the ‘less complex’ spirits, i.e. often made from a single raw material, do not contain fat, saturates, carbohydrates, sugar, protein or salt.

-For a spirit to be placed on the market, it has to fit into one of the 47 categories defined by European legislation (Regulation 110/2008 – an updated version of which will enter into force in 2021).
+For a spirit to be placed on the market, it has to fit into one of the 44 categories defined by European legislation (Regulation 2019/787 – an updated version of Regulation 110/2008 which entered into force on 25 May 2021).
 The law sets down rules for each category, including in areas such as the agricultural raw material to be used, the production process, the maximum distillation strength, the minimum sugar level, what can and cannot be added, as well as some labeling requirements.
 (Spirits that do not fit into a pre-defined category are labelled as ‘spirit drink’.)

 Please note that the information is not brand – specific but relates to the broad category to which the brand belongs.
 Precise ingredients etc for individual brands could differ (slightly) from the category information provided herein.
 For example, in the case of liqueurs, we show energy content on the basis of the legally prescribed minimum for the category.